lapse of 3-D printing of a face shield at IUP COEC faculty member Kacey

 Printers, filament and other supplies stacked up at Brad Adams’ house

-isn’t limited to Indiana County.
+The humanity isn’t limited to Indiana County.
 Since Adams’ Facebook group, called COVID Avengers-3D Print Face Shields to Donate to Hospitals, was created on April 1, similar Avenger groups have formed across the state and country.
-There is one each in Cumberland
+There is one each in

 “This project is not about me,” Adams said.
 “It’s about having a terrific, forward-thinking administrator as principal.
 It’s about having talented and caring students in the right place with the right skills and the right hearts.
 It’s about having friends

 at Indiana County Technology Center and at Homer-Center incorporating their friends and neighbors.
 It’s about Dr. Creely including me on meetings she didn’t have to, and parents volunteering their time and space on their dining room tables for a printer.